 There is no shortage of custom comic storage to be found online for organizing your comic book collection.

-Between hand decorated magazine files to custom display cases there are many luxury solutions for storing your comic book collection.
+From hand-decorated magazine files to custom display cases, there are many luxury solutions for storing your comic book collection.
 Maybe you have a small collection of valuable issues you want to take special care of, or maybe you have some disposable income and a strict ascetic.

 Etsy, of course, has a great many choices, but you’ll be amazed at how many you’ll find all over the internet.
 The Etsy shop Romany House is a good place to start, with box options that run from $27 to $100, all of them lovely and cool.
 There are also some great display options, like this one that mounts to the wall but still holds multiple issues.
 Of course, if you have a handy friend or your own DIY skills, you can always make your own.

 If you have the cash (or some impressive carpentry skills), custom storage for your comic book collection is the dream solution.
 That doesn’t mean you have to reinvent the wheel and invent a new storage style (though you certainly can).

 One of the easiest things is to go into a shop with shelving or storage you love and ask them about it.
 If they had them custom made the carpenter should be able to reproduce it without much trouble.
 The price tag will be more Tony Stark than Peter Parker, but there are some significant benefits.

 First of all, it’s custom—you can store your comic book collection exactly the way you want to and it will all be done as tall, short, wide, deep as you want it.
 The second is that, as long as the work is done well, it will probably sturdier than almost anything you’ll buy ready made.